bachanekkamil/THetA_luigi/README.md

 This pipeline uses [Luigi](https://github.com/spotify/luigi) to automate the download, processing, and data analysis of files related to THetA.
 THetA is a software suite that exploits cancer genomic structural variation to determine tumor heterogeneity in a sample.

-THetA was written by the [http://compbio.cs.brown.edu/](Raphael Lab) at Brown University.
+THetA was written by the [Raphael Lab](http://compbio.cs.brown.edu/) at Brown University.

 ![Sample output](/path/to/image)